Director Ava DuVernay Warns White Men Seeking Hollywood Jobs: 'Bias Can Go Both Ways'

 Last week, she was elected to represent the directors branch of the Academy of Motion Picture Arts and Sciences (AMPAS) on its board of governors.
 AMPAS announced shortly thereafter that it will add a diversity requirement for movies to be considered eligible for Oscar nominations.

-DuVernay provoked controversy around the release of her movie Selma in 2014 when she and the movie’s cast created a “Hands up, don’t shoot” pose while wearing t-shirts that read “I can’t breathe” as a way to protest the death of Eric Garner in Ferguson, Missouri.
+DuVernay provoked controversy around the release of her movie Selma in 2014 when she and the movie’s cast created a “Hands up, don’t shoot” pose while wearing t-shirts that read “I can’t breathe” as a way to protest the death of Michael Brown in Ferguson, Missouri.

 She recently confirmed actor David Oyelowo’s claim that many Oscar voters were turned off by the photo and, as a result, wouldn’t vote for the movie, which was nominated for best picture.